vijvalahir/msa_machinelearnging_task/README.md

 # msa_machinelearnging_task
-# Making a Machine learning Model to get a Geekbench 6 Score for Intel Raptor Lake Cpus
+# Making a Machine Learning Model to get a Geekbench 6 Score for Intel Raptor Lake Cpus

 ## Dataset
 The dataset is taken from the official geekbench website.